fauzaanu/fullstack/readme.md

 **Django** as a framework does not offer much assitance when it comes to deployment.
 Some popular solutions include cookie-cutter django and the many different dockerrized templates.
-Deploying django to [railway](https://railway.app?referralCode=NC4Tt6) is the most simple and fast aproaches.
-(Dockerization not nessesary)
+Deploying django to [railway](https://railway.app?referralCode=NC4Tt6) is one of the most simple and fast aproach.
+(Dockerization not nessesary due to NIXPACKS)

 **Ruby on Rails** has many established deployment patterns.